WildernessLabs/Documentation/docs/readme.md

 The site should be available locally at: `http://127.0.0.1:4001/`.
 You can verify the IP address and port from the jekyll output in terminal.

 Changes should automatically be picked up and displayed on the site.

+## Modifying Styles

+Styles are generated from the WildernessLabs.co repository and its normal workflow.

+### ruby watch.rb

+Use this task in the `docs` directory to build the CSS for the documentation site.

+- Setup path to `dist` directory in WildernessLabs.co repository in `watch_config.json`
+- Run the ruby watch.rb task from the `docs` directory in this repository while working on the CSS to build for the Documentation site